picfight/pfcd/rpcclient/README.md

   notifications about changes to account balances, and gets a list of unspent transaction outputs (utxos) the wallet can sign
 * [Picfightcoin Core HTTP POST Example](https://github.com/picfight/pfcd/tree/master/rpcclient/examples/bitcoincorehttp)
-  Connects to a bitcoin core RPC server using HTTP POST mode with TLS disabled and gets the current block count
+  Connects to a picfightcoin core RPC server using HTTP POST mode with TLS disabled and gets the current block count

 ## Major Features